237 Dickey Hall

 Applyling for a Degree in School Psychology

 Every year the applicant pool for the school psychology program seems to become more competitive.
 Typically, an effort is made to select highly qualified individuals who will enrich the program's commitment to a diverse student population.
 Students are selected on the basis of their compatibility with the overall goals of the school psychology program and the profession of School Psychology.
 Our intention is to select students whose professional goals, interests, and expertise match the available resources within the school psychology program.
-The typical entering student is about 30 years old and has completed a Master's degree.
 Program completion rates are high.
 The program faculty is committed to offering a high quality program and makes every effort to facilitate student progress.
 For detailed information on how to apply, click our admissions link.

 According to university policy, students from minority and ethnically-diverse backgrounds are encouraged to apply to the School Psychology program.
 Because of the changing demographics of the United States, there is a dire need for persons from diverse backgrounds to select school psychology as a career.
 Moreover, a diverse environment provides an opportunity for everyone to develop an understanding of persons from differing backgrounds.
 Efforts are made annually to recruit students from ethnic and racial minority groups as the program benefits from diversity in the constituency of its students.
 A number of campus organizations aim to provide support and develop community.
 Special financial support is available for students from diverse backgrounds through the Graduate School and other offices on campus.
 The Graduate School offers non-service minority fellowships, which provide funds for partial tuition payment and a stipend.
 Also, the Office of Institutional Diversity administers a cultural center and offers specific cultural events during the year.